Imesh7/project_assignment_e/README.md

 * User should be able to view the products in the cart
 * User should be able to remove product from the cart

-used providers to do state management & built with flutter 2.8.1 version
+used provider package to do state management & built with flutter 2.8.1 version